Ingrid Michaelson: 2004–08: Slow the Rain and Girls and Boys

 While living on Staten Island and mainly busking in Lower Manhattan, Michaelson self-released her debut album Slow the Rain on January 10, 2005.

 In 2006, Michaelson independently released her second album, Girls and Boys.
 The album, like her previous music, was streamed on Myspace.
 A music producer from the ABC drama Grey's Anatomy found her music online.
 After being contacted by the music producer, Michaelson began to be approached by several record companies.
 Wanting to retain all of the rights she had as an independent artist, Michaelson developed a deal with Original Signal Recordings, acting as the marketing and distribution arm for Michaelson's label.
 Through Original Signal, Michaelson re-released Girls and Boys into mainstream marketing on September 18, 2007.
-It peaked at #63 on the Billboard charts and received positive reviews from critics.
+It peaked at No. 63 on the Billboard charts and received positive reviews from critics.
 "The Way I Am", a song from the album, was featured in an Old Navy commercial.
 In less than 3 weeks, more than 65 appearances in prime-time had been made, including 17 season premieres.
 In 2007, Ingrid played her first Holiday Hop, an annual Christmas concert in New York City.

 In 2006, Michaelson teamed up with William Fitzsimmons on his album Goodnight, which was released that same year.

 2008–10: Be OK, Everybody, and Human Again

 In October 2008, Michaelson released her third album, and first compilation album, Be OK, a charity record to support cancer research.
 In December 2008, Michaelson and Sara Bareilles released "Winter Song."
 The song was featured on The Hotel Café Presents Winter Songs, a compilation of holiday tracks sung by a lineup of female singer-songwriters.
 Michaelson and Bareilles performed "Winter Song" for Barack Obama and his family at the National Christmas Tree Lighting in December 2010.

 In 2009, Michaelson released her fourth album, Everybody.
-Everybody debuted on #18 on the Billboard charts.
+Everybody debuted on No. 18 on the Billboard charts.
 It features the single "Maybe".